dtch1997/rl_cbf.github.io/README.md

 # RL-CBF

-This is the repository that contains source code for the [RL-CBF website](https://rl-cbf.github.io/)
+This is the repository that contains source code for the [website](https://rl-cbf.github.io/)

 If you find RL-CBF useful for your work please cite:
 ```